 How long do the sessions last?

-EMDR lasts for 60 minutes.
+EMDR sessions generally last 50 or 90 minutes depending on client needs.
 If 90-minute sessions are required, this will be discussed and agreed with clients prior to the session.

 Is EMDR right for me?